 Through effective marketing, you’ll be the brand that consumers think of when they’re looking for a solution to a problem that your products or services provide.

 How do you achieve this miracle marketing?
 Well, there’s no magic formula.
 And sadly, there’s no ‘one size fits all’ approach.
-It’s often a case of trial and error to find out which marketing channels and platforms best reach your target audience.
+It’s often a case of trial and error to find out which marketing channels and platforms best reach your target audience, your market research can help here too.

 By investing time and effort into developing your marketing strategy and creating an actionable plan, you’ll be on your way to engaging your audience and boosting sales.

-There are a number of ways to market your new business, and the right combination will partly depend on your market, budget and target audience.
+There are a number of ways to promote your startup, and the right combination will partly depend on your market, budget and target audience.

 To know where to reach your audience, you need to know who they are.